How to set the fabrication instructions for a product type

 a ? b : (c ? d : e)

-If is false, the result will be d if c is true.
+If a is false, the result will be d if c is true.

 Check if an item has an extra